Securityboat/challenges/December 2022/LFI Code Review/readme.md

 ## Problem

-**The task is to spot the vulnerability in the provided static code snippet and trying bypassing it by providing payload to iclude important server files like /etc/passwd or /etc/shadow etc.**
+**The task is to spot the vulnerability in the provided static code snippet and trying bypassing it by providing payload to include important server files like /etc/passwd or /etc/shadow etc.**

 ## Snippet